princiya/blog/src/pages/interview-advice/index.md

 tags: ["draft"]
 ---

-## DRAFT POST

-This post is not complete!
-You are reading a draft version

 - **Tell me about yourself** —> Mention what you want them to hear or know about you; your learnings, accomplishments etc.
   - Keep a list of accomplishments ready
   - Important learnings, lessons learned